jfjlaros/demultiplex/README.rst

 Versatile NGS demultiplexer with the following features:

 - Support for FASTA and FASTQ files.
+- Support for gzip and bzip2 compressed files.
 - Support for multiple reads per fragment, e.g., paired-end.
 - Handles barcodes in the header and in the reads.
 - Handles barcodes at *unknown* locations in reads (e.g., PacBio or Nanopore barcodes).
 - Support for selection of part of a barcode.
 - Allows for mismatches, insertions and deletions.
 - Barcode guessing by frequency or fixed amount.